hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 > ## Build compatibility
 >
-> Docker [recommends][from-alpine] using the simple and small Alpine linux image when possible.
+> Docker [recommends][from-alpine] using the simple and small Alpine Linux image when possible.
-> However, programs compiled with one image may not run on another, so in this example I'm using almalinux for both the build stage and the final stage.
+> However, programs compiled with one image may not run on another, so in this example, I'm using almalinux for both the build stage and the final stage.
 {: .callout}